 3. Clear Lake, Houston, TX

 Clear Lake City is a master-planned community located in southeast Harris County, Texas, within the Bay Area of Greater Houston.
 It is the second-largest master-planned community in Houston — behind Kingwood.
 Clear Lake enjoys all the amenities you’d expect from a larger city, but is actually quite small and inviting.
 And the large lake is a definite selling point.

 The population is quite high, topping 83,000, and home prices in this Houston area are a little above the national average.
 The open spaces here are worth noting because they are attractive for buyers and they show potential for development, so a little research could unveil a good investment opportunity in Clear Lake.

-On average, homes in Clear Lake sell after 49 days on the market.
-The trend for median days on market in Clear Lake is flat since last month, and slightly down since last year.
+On average, homes in Clear Lake sell after 39 days on the market.
+The trend for median days on market in Clear Lake has gone up since last month, and slightly down since last year.
 Clear Lake hosts 24 public schools rated good and higher by GreatSchools.
 You can find dozens of grocery stores and hundreds of cafes and restaurants in Clear Lake.

 4. Addicks Park Ten, Houston, TX

 Addicks Park Ten is located in the westernmost part of the City, north of Interstate 10.
 Most of the area is made up of the Addicks Reservoir, a large flood control dam.
 One of the more affordable suburban neighborhoods, Addicks Park Ten ticks a lot of boxes for potential buyers or tenants.
 It has good connections to the city center, and plenty of things within its own boundaries to attract new residents.